fiskaltrust/rollout-doc/technical-operations/troubleshooting/network-troubleshooting.md

 :::

 Running the script can take a few seconds.
-Once it completed, you should have a similar output to the following.
+However, once completed, you should have a similar output to the following.

 ```console
 PS C:\fw-script>.\CheckFirewall.ps1 FirewallTests-ft.csv